timbowles/bowleslab_website/content/group_members/Ansel Klein.md

 title = "Ansel Klein"

 # Project summary to display on homepage.
-summary = "Ansel is an ESPM Ph.D. student"
+summary = "Ansel is an ESPM Ph.D. student and NSF Fellow"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Klein-portrait.jpg"